Skip to main content

 I called her into the room the next morning, and she appeared reluctantly at the door.
 I told her some of my clothes needed to be ironed.
 She looked up at me with hopeful eyes.
 In the past few weeks, I had made sure Kanai da took care of the things she did for me.
 I also gestured at the Panjabi that hung from the clothes hanger in the corner.
 “There is something for you in there,” I said.
 She reluctantly approached the clothes and put her hand in the pocket of the Panjabi I pointed at.
 I had bought Bibha and her earrings for Kali Pujo, but I didn’t have the right mind to give them to her before.
 She stared at the box as I murmured that Thamma told me to buy it.
 Which was partially true, only I chose hers.
 Her eyes fell on the packet of Cigarettes I had kept in the same pocket and forgotten about.
 She gasped.
 It ended with a fifteen-minute lecture in her motherly tone about the kind of example I would be setting for my siblings and me, pleading with her not to tell Thamma about what she knew.
 And just like that, we were back to our old selves, with each other.

 I remember the first time, on the Dol Utsab, that I realised that my thoughts about Lata weren’t as holy as I thought they were.
 Dol Jatra at Punnya was hosted by my grandmother, and apart from the villagers and relatives, our friends and business associates were also invited.
-I was actively playing host on the grounds beside our house, where I spotted Ananta teasing Lata and Bibha, in a corner, who was annoyed with him.
+I was actively playing host on the grounds beside our house, where I spotted Ananta teasing Lata and Bibha, in a corner, who were annoyed with him.
 I walked up to them.

 “Look, Dada.”
-Bibha complained, “Ananta is throwing coloured water at us, we can’t get wet.”
+Bibha complained, “Ananta is throwing coloured water at us; we can’t get wet.”
 She shook her head.
 “We keep telling him to use Abir, but he…”

 “Why can’t you get wet?
 All my friends did.”
 Ananta frowned, clueless, holding the bucket up.